theseanything/civilservicelgbt.github.io/about/our-team.md

 ---
 layout: page
 title: Our team
-excerpt: "We are a volunteer-led network, made up of members from across the UK."
+excerpt: 'We are a volunteer-led network, made up of members from across the UK.'
 permalink: /about/our-team/
+published: true
 ---

 The **Civil Service LGBT+ Network** is led by a small team of volunteers.
 These volunteers give up their spare time to support LGBT+ civil servants.